 Original Research Article

-Eco-Friendly Approaches for management of Alternaria Leaf Spot in Brinjal (Solanum melongena L.)
+Eco-Friendly Approaches for Management of Alternaria Leaf Spot in Brinjal (Solanum melongena L.)

 Abstract

 Brinjal (Solanum melongena L.), also known as eggplant, is a widely cultivated and important vegetable crop across the globe.
 In India, it thrives particularly well in tropical and subtropical regions.
 However, brinjal is vulnerable to several diseases that can significantly impact its growth and yield.
 Common issues include damping-off (caused by Pythium aphanidermatum), leaf spots (due to Alternaria alternata and Cercospora melongena), and Phomopsis blight (Phomopsis vexans).
 Among these, Alternaria leaf spot is especially severe and occurs frequently, often leading to major crop losses.
 To explore more sustainable ways to manage this disease, a field experiment was carried out during the Zaid 2023 season to evaluate the effectiveness of various plant-based leaf extracts in controlling Alternaria under real-world growing conditions.
 Leaf extracts viz., castor leaf extract @ 10%, neem leaf extract @ 10%, clove extract @ 10%, onion extract @ 10%, datura leaf extract @ 10% and carbendazim @ 1gm/l as foliar spray, an untreated replication served as control.
 At desired interval of days readings were taken for growth parameters and disease intensity.
 On the basis of single trial, it was observed that among all treatments foliar spray with neem leaf extract @ 10% showed the minimum disease intensity results followed by datura leaf extract @ 10%.
 However, the lowest inhibition was recorded in control plot.
-Subsequently the highest plant growth parameters and incremental cost benefit ratio was obtained with treatment of neem leaf extract @ 10%, followed by datura leaf extract @ 10% and lowest cost benefit ratio was obtained with untreated (control) and carbendazim as treated check
+Subsequently the highest plant growth parameters and incremental cost benefit ratio was obtained with treatment of neem leaf extract @ 10%, followed by datura leaf extract @ 10% and lowest cost benefit ratio was obtained with untreated (control) and carbendazim as treated check.

 Keywords- Alternaria leaf spot, brinjal, carbendazim, datura leaf extract, disease intensity, neem leaf extract